 Pending Tuition and Fee Payments

 Students utilizing Post 9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation and Employment (Ch.
+33) or Veteran Readiness and Employment (Ch.
 31) education benefits may have a tuition and fees payment sent directly to Adler University.
 While the tuition and fee payment is pending from the U.S. Department of Veterans Affairs, Adler will not take any of the following actions:

 This pending payment provision supersedes other policies listed elsewhere in the Course Catalog.